 Dr. Paraison was born and raised in central Massachusetts.
-Her family moved to Dallas Texas, where there are currently residing.
+Her family moved to Dallas Texas, where they currently reside.

 She went to Tufts University for undergraduate education and majored in Spanish Language.
 Dr. Paraison studied abroad in Madrid, Spain.